 To determine employer size, an employer will calculate the company’s average total workforce.
 This calculation is the sum of the number of employees, including full time, part-time, and seasonal employees, on the payroll during each pay period, divided by the number of pay periods in the prior year.
 This is essentially done by taking a raw count of the employees reported without factoring in whether they are full-time, part-time, or temporary.

 Additionally, it appears with current guidance that each business with a unique business ID number is counted separately regardless of whether they might be part of a controlled or affiliated service group.

 What are Massachusetts employer reporting requirements?

 Employers are required to report information that supports the administration of the program, and it is due at the same time as remittance of quarterly premiums.
-For eligible Massachusetts employers, they must ensure they have gathered all relevant information and withheld the appropriate amount from employees to meet the first reporting and remittance deadline by Jan.
-31, 2020.

 What reporting information is required for employers and employees?